Elementrixx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo for first 10 lines
+Readme for display of 3 lines